 37. What are the contraindications of thermal ablation of an endobronchial lesion?

-38. What is the relation of flexible bronchoscopy and an endotracheal tube?
+38. What is the relation between flexible bronchoscopy and an endotracheal tube?

 You can use a flexible bronchoscope to place an ET tube through the mouth or nose.
 It allows for awake intubations with topical anesthesia.
-It is used in patients with cervical injuries, where immobilization of the neck is crucial.
-It may also help identify causes of acute hypoxia and help to remove secretions of blood in the airway.
-It is limited to experience of operator and there must be patient cooperation.
+It is used in patients with cervical injuries where immobilization of the neck is crucial.
+It may also help identify causes of acute hypoxia and help remove secretions from the airway.
+It is limited to the experience of the operator, and there must be patient cooperation.

-We help identify potential need for bronchoscopy (retained secretions or foreign body removal).
-We verify physician’s order or protocol.
-We review the patient’s record for contraindications (excessive clotting times), hazards, and informed consent.
-We prepare/ensure proper function of equipment.
-We outline the plan for adequate oxygenation during the procedure.
-We evaluate the patient for bronchospasm and administer aerosolized bronchodilators if required.
-We assist nurses in application of topical anesthesia.
+RT’s help identify the potential need for bronchoscopy (retained secretions or foreign body removal).
+They verify the physician’s order or protocol and review the patient’s record for contraindications (excessive clotting times), hazards, and informed consent.
+They prepare/ensure the proper function of equipment.
+They outline a plan for adequate oxygenation during the procedure.
+They evaluate the patient for bronchospasm and administer aerosolized bronchodilators if required.
+They assist nurses in the application of a topical anesthetic.

-We monitor the patient’s vital signs (including capnography).
-We help identify and respond to adverse reactions, and we administer oxygen as needed.
-We provide proper positioning of the patient.
-We assist with the use of accessories (bite block, oral airways, nasopharyngeal tube, biopsy forceps, brushes, etc.) We set up instruments for rigid bronchoscopy and silicone stents.
-We help place chest or ET tubes in emergent situations.
+RT’s monitor the patient’s vital signs (including capnography).
+They help identify and respond to adverse reactions and administer oxygen as needed.
+They provide proper positioning of the patient and assist with the use of accessories (bite block, oral airways, nasopharyngeal tube, biopsy forceps, brushes, etc.) They set up instruments for rigid bronchoscopy and silicone stents and help place chest or ET tubes in emergency situations.

-We establish adequacy of the length and the diameter of the ET or trach tube.
-We ensure that the bite block is in place (to avoid equipment damage).
-We adjust ventilator settings for safety reasons and oxygenation purposes (and then return settings back to the patient’s pre-procedure settings.
+RT’s help establish adequacy of the length and diameter of the ET or tracheostomy tube.
+They ensure that the bite block is in place to avoid equipment damage.
+They adjust ventilator settings for safety reasons and oxygenation purposes and then return settings back to the patient’s pre-procedure settings.

 42. What are the main complications and risks of bronchoscopy?